GriffGreen/giveth-wiki/wiki/documentation/deployments.md

 ### MYD Token Deployment Walkthrough

 #### Token Factory (Deployed, everything is static)
-The Token Factory allows you to clone the token to upgrade, create a vote, offer select ICO access, basically give anyone that has this token the ability to do something special… this is permissionless too ;-) anyone can do this :-D
+The Token Factory allows you to clone the token to upgrade, create a vote, offer select ICO access, basically give anyone that has this token the ability to do something special… this is permissionless too ;-) anyone can do clone a token and add any feature they want :-D

 When setting up a campaign this is the very first step since it’s not in any way linked to any campaign.
 Generally speaking it’s a good idea to use the newest Token Factory available.